Tacoma, Wash. -- Tacoma may be the best-kept secret in the Northwest.

 “A lot of people say ‘Tacoma?
-Oh I would never go there,'" said Pacific Brewing and Malting Co. owner Steve Navarro.
-“And I always say, ‘Well, it's clear you've never been here.'”
+Oh I would never go there’, says Pacific Brewing and Malting Co. owner Steve Navarro, “and I always say ‘Well it's clear you've never been here.'”

 Now there's a whole new reason to visit: the resurgence of the city's 120-year-old brewing scene.

-“We just love the excitement going on and the new breweries opening up,” said Harmon Brewing Company’s Pat Nagle.
+“We just love the excitement going on and the new breweries opening up,” says Harmon Brewing Company’s Pat Nagle.
 “It creates a tidal wave of goodness.”

 Among the most recent additions: the new 7 Seas taproom and production facility located in the historic Heidelberg brewery.
 Patrons can have a pint--or work through a plate of oysters--in the same spot conveyor belts once ran.

-“We've had a lot of people say this is just as comfortable as our own living room, and that's a great compliment because you're never more comfortable than when you're in your own living room,” said Mike Runion, co-owner of 7 Seas Brewery.
+7 Seas Brewery co-owner Mike Runion says “We've had a lot of people say this is just as comfortable as our own living room, and that's a great compliment because you're never more comfortable than when you're in your own living room.”

 For more thirsty-quenching history, check out the Pacific Brewing and Malting Company, a boutique brewery owned by Steve Navarro.